Injuries To Children

 - For many years Georgia case law held that a parent's claim for medical expenses, etc., must be filed within four years of the date of injury, except medical malpractice claims which must be filed within two years.
-Then a poorly written decision from the Court of Appeals confused this with the two-year statute of limitation in medical malpractice.
+A muddle appellate court decision confused this with the two-year statute of limitation in medical malpractice.
 Therefore, it is prudent to file a suits for a parent's claim for a child's medical expenses within two years.

 - The right to recover for the wrongful death of a child, who dies without leaving a spouse or child, is a single cause of action vested jointly in the parents of the deceased if they are married or living together.

 - If both parents are living, but are divorced, separated, or living apart, then the right to recover is in both parents.
 Upon motion of either parent, the trial judge may make a discretionary allocation of the wrongful death award between the parents, considering evidence of custody, support, and any other factors the judge finds pertinent.
 The Court of Appeals has approved awarding as little as 0.5% of wrongful damages to an uninvolved, absentee father.

 - If there is no surviving parent, then an administrator of the child's estate can bring a claim on behalf of the next of kin, such as a sibling, grandparent, etc.